MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Chaochao Lu, Yuhuai Wu, José Miguel Hernández-Lobato, Bernhard Schölkopf. *ICLR 2022*
   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Overcoming Shortcut Learning in a Target Domain by Generalizing Basic Visual Factors from a Source Domain. [[paper]](https://arxiv.org/abs/2207.10002) [[code]](https://github.com/boschresearch/sourcegen)
+  - Piyapat Saranrittichai, Chaithanya Kumar Mummadi, Claudia Blaiotta, Mauricio Munoz, Volker Fischer. *ECCV 2022*
+  - Key Word: Compositional Generalization; Domain Generalization; Learning Independent Representations.
+  - <details><summary>Digest</summary> Shortcut learning occurs when a deep neural network overly relies on spurious correlations in the training dataset in order to solve downstream tasks.
+Prior works have shown how this impairs the compositional generalization capability of deep learning models.
+To address this problem, we propose a novel approach to mitigate shortcut learning in uncontrolled target domains.
+Our approach extends the training set with an additional dataset (the source domain), which is specifically designed to facilitate learning independent representations of basic visual factors.
+We benchmark our idea on synthetic target domains where we explicitly control shortcut opportunities as well as real-world target domains.

+- Probable Domain Generalization via Quantile Risk Minimization. [[paper]](https://arxiv.org/abs/2207.09944) [[code]](https://github.com/cianeastwood/qrm)
+  - Cian Eastwood, Alexander Robey, Shashank Singh, Julius von Kügelgen, Hamed Hassani, George J. Pappas, Bernhard Schölkopf.
+  - Key Word: Domain Generalization; Causality; Invariant Learning.
+  - <details><summary>Digest</summary> A recent study found that no DG algorithm outperformed empirical risk minimization in terms of average performance.
+In this work, we argue that DG is neither a worst-case problem nor an average-case problem, but rather a probabilistic one.
+To this end, we propose a probabilistic framework for DG, which we call Probable Domain Generalization, wherein our key idea is that distribution shifts seen during training should inform us of probable shifts at test time.
+To realize this, we explicitly relate training and test domains as draws from the same underlying meta-distribution, and propose a new optimization problem -- Quantile Risk Minimization (QRM) -- which requires that predictors generalize with high probability.

+- Assaying Out-Of-Distribution Generalization in Transfer Learning. [[paper]](https://arxiv.org/abs/2207.09239)
+  - Florian Wenzel, Andrea Dittadi, Peter Vincent Gehler, Carl-Johann Simon-Gabriel, Max Horn, Dominik Zietlow, David Kernert, Chris Russell, Thomas Brox, Bernt Schiele, Bernhard Schölkopf, Francesco Locatello.
+  - Key Word: Out-of-Distribution Generalization; Transfer Learning; Calibration; Adversarial Robustness; Corruption Robustness; Invariant Learning.
+  - <details><summary>Digest</summary> Since out-of-distribution generalization is a generally ill-posed problem, various proxy targets (e.g., calibration, adversarial robustness, algorithmic corruptions, invariance across shifts) were studied across different research programs resulting in different recommendations.
+While sharing the same aspirational goal, these approaches have never been tested under the same experimental conditions on real data.
+In this paper, we take a unified view of previous work, highlighting message discrepancies that we address empirically, and providing recommendations on how to measure the robustness of a model and how to improve it.
+To this end, we collect 172 publicly available dataset pairs for training and out-of-distribution evaluation of accuracy, calibration error, adversarial attacks, environment invariance, and synthetic corruptions.
+We fine-tune over 31k networks, from nine different architectures in the many- and few-shot setting.

 - On the Strong Correlation Between Model Invariance and Generalization. [[paper]](https://arxiv.org/abs/2207.07065)
   - Weijian Deng, Stephen Gould, Liang Zheng.